Module Base.Map

 Runtime is O(m + log n), where n is the size of the input map and m is the size of the smaller of the two output maps.
 The O(m) term is due to the need to calculate the length of the output maps.

-split_le_gt t key returns a map of keys that are less or equal to key and a map of keys strictly greater than key.
+('k, 'v, 'cmp) Base.Map.t * ('k, 'v, 'cmp) Base.Map.t @@ portablesplit_lt_ge t key returns a map of keys strictly less than key and a map of keys that are greater or equal to key.

 Runtime is O(m + log n), where n is the size of the input map and m is the size of the smaller of the two output maps.
 The O(m) term is due to the need to calculate the length of the output maps.